AlibabaPAI/torchacc/benchmarks/accuracy/README.md

     bash ./mtbench.sh <ORIGINAL_MODEL_DIR>
     ```

-    Evaluate the original checkpoint using FastChat.
+    Evaluate the original checkpoint using FastChat. `ORIGINAL_MODEL_DIR` is the path to the original model checkpoint downloaded from HuggingFace or ModelScope.

 4. Evaluate Outputs